juntaoduan/juntaoduan.github.io/about.md

 ---
 layout: page
 title: Me
-permalink: /about/
+permalink: /me/
 ---

 I study probability, statistics, random matrix and deep learning.
-I believe in LLN which motivates me to seek robust opportunities.
+I believe in LLN which motivates me to seek robust opportunities in finance and tech.

 ### List of work